 Watch the video below to see how easy it is to do it yourself!
 Video by Sailrite1.

-Make sure that the “traffic lane” area around the table and chairs is wide enough for two people to walk through at the same time.
+Be sure that the traffic area around the table and chairs is wide enough for two people to walk through at the same time.

-When staging the dining room, set the table with your nice dinnerware, silverware, glassware and cloth napkins.
-Set it as you would for an elegant dinner, not a typical family meal.
-You need only set two to four places, unless your table is huge.
+For a formal look, stage the table with your best dinnerware, silverware, glassware and cloth napkins.
+Set as you would for an elegant dinner, not a typical family meal.
+You need set only two places.

-If you are having an open house viewing, set the table according to the meal that would be served at that time of day.
-For instance, a luncheon setting would be more casual than an evening meal.
+If you're having an open house viewing, set the table according to the meal that would be served at that time of day.
+For instance, a luncheon setting would look more casual than an evening meal.